 Neither fund is very large and therefore the grants available are only small.

-Education grants are for those under the age of 25 and living in this Parish.
+Grants are for those in or aiming to undergo education or training and living in this Parish.
 Awards are made mostly to cover the cost of books and equipment (eg for a catering course) and some money may be available to help with field trips, outward bound courses, etc.

 The relief in need is there to help people in financial need to pay for services and equipment they might otherwise be unable to afford.